-Mainly a defence against barbarians and invaders, the city’s walls were also a pragmatic part of daily life
+Mainly a defence against barbarians and invaders, Rome's Aurelian Walls were also a pragmatic part of daily life.

 The museum’s opening display panel recounts how the first city boundary was not a wall at all.
 According to ancient Etruscan ritual, it was a cow-and-bull-ploughed furrow tracing a rectangle around the Palatine.
 Legend has it that Romulus laid out Rome’s sacred confines, only for the impetuous Remus to leap hotfoot over them, a sacrilegious error he paid for by becoming Rome’s first and – after Julius Caesar – most famous murder victim.